Blotch3D/Blotch3D/README.md

 Blotch3D and MonoGame objects.

-You define a 3D window by deriving a class from BlWindow3D and overridding certain of its methods.
+You define a 3D window by deriving a class from BlWindow3D and overriding some of its methods.
 You should instantiate that class and call its "Run" method *from the same thread*.
 The Run method then calls those overridden methods when appropriate, and does not return until the window has closed.
 All code that accesses the 3D hardware must be in those overridden methods.

 In theory you could put all your 3D code in a certain one of the overridden methods (FrameDraw), but there are several overridable